New Opportunities assistance programs.

-The state offers and combines a number of programs.
+The state offers and combines a number of programs with free child care vouchers.
 Parents can benefit from resources such as Infant and Toddler Care; State Subsidized Child Day Care; Head Start and Early Head Start, and also School Readiness.

 The community action agency New Opportunities Employment Assistance services will help residents achieve self-sufficiency.
 They coordinate job-training programs at One-Stop offices.
 These are funded by the federal government and are run by the non-profit in conjunction with the Workforce Investment Board.

 The unemployed and underemployed, and really anyone needing employment assistance can benefit from assessment, intake and the creation of individualized plans offered at these locations.
 Staff work with clients and provide access to a variety of job search resources and training.
 Youth employment planning is also provided in Connecticut.

 Employment opportunities for women in the greater Waterbury Connecticut region is offered as part of In-The-Making.
 Training and workshops are for the unemployed, or under-employed, women in the area.
 It will also address barriers to employment such as childcare, transportation, education and affordable housing.
 Dial (203) 575-4359.